 You can visit the exhibitions at your own pace, alone or with a tour guide, take in a screening or a conference, a performance or a concert.

 Admire the sheer beauty of the venue, the sight of the Rotunda, and the magnificent alliance of contemporary glass and concrete architecture, coupled with the vast 19th-century decors.
 This unique building, fully restored and renovated, offers a fascinating dialogue between heritage and contemporary art.

 The Bourse de Commerce is open every day except Tuesdays, from 11 a.m. to 7 p.m.
 Because you have more time at the weekend, the Bourse de Commerce stays open later, until 9 p.m. on Fridays and the first Saturday of the month.

-In the current health context and in order to offer the public comfortable and safe visiting conditions, the Bourse de Commerce - Pinault Collection has decided to make advance bookings with a set time compulsory.
+In order to offer the public comfortable and safe visiting conditions, the Bourse de Commerce - Pinault Collection recommends to make advance bookings with a set time.
 Tickets can be reserved online or at the Information-Ticket Desk, located just opposite the Bourse de Commerce entrance, but there is no guarantee of availability, should all the time slots be taken.
 Therefore, we strongly recommend you purchase your ticket online before your visit.

 Welcoming and comfortable

 Once you have your ticket, you can enter the Bourse de Commerce.
 After the security check, you enter the Salon, on the ground floor.
 This comfortable space, furnished by Ronan and Erwan Bouroullec, invites you to slow down.
 It is a space where you can take the time to discover a hanging of some works from the collection and the activities on offer.
 You can wait here for friends, consult a range of catalogues, find information about tours, or just take a break.